dmyersturnbull/dmyersturnbull.github.io/contents/ref/contributor-guide.md

 Consider using `rebase -i` to clean up your commits.
 Edit (`e`) commit messages to clarify them and fixup (`f`) any messages that should be excluded.

-To open a pull request, run:
+To open a pull request, run

 ```bash
 gh pr create --fill --title '<type>: <message>' --web
 ```

 (Refer to the table below for the types.)
-When you’re ready, mark your pull request as "ready for review" on github.com or by running:
+When you’re ready, mark your pull request as "ready for review" on github.com or by running

 ```bash
 gh pr ready <id>
 ```

 ## Commit and issue types

+For more details, see the [GitHub labels document](github-labels.md).

 | Type        | Label               | Description                         |
 | ----------- | ------------------- | ----------------------------------- |